top of page

 The word Solstice is derived from Latin solstitium, "point at which the sun seems to stand still," (sol = sun).
 This refers to the way that the sun appears to rise and set in the same place for a few days around the time of June 21st.
 In most parts of Europe, the festival is celebrated on June 24th and is known as the feast day of Saint John the Baptist.

-Sadly much of the details of what took place in ancient Celtic culture has been lost, but what still remains is available to us from the source culture's of Ireland, Scotland and the Isle of Man.
-Something that we are learning as people of the disapora who are reclaiming our cultural heritage is that it's critically important to be learning from and in direct relationship with the source culture, otherwise we are perpetuating cultural appropriation within our own cultural lineage which perpetuates colonial violence.
+Sadly much of the details of what took place in ancient Celtic culture has been lost, but what still remains IS available to us from the source culture's of Ireland, Scotland and the Isle of Man.
+Something that we are learning as people of the disapora who are reclaiming our cultural traditions and folkways is that it's critically important to be learning from and in direct relationship with the source culture, otherwise we are perpetuating cultural appropriation within our own cultural lineage which perpetuates colonial violence.

 Here are some great places to start for those interested in learning from Irish Source Culture: